composer-unused/composer-unused/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug report 🐛
-about: Something is not working?
-Here you go!
-title: ''
-labels: ''
-assignees: ''
+about: If something isn't working as expected 🤔

 ---